ClusterWS/ClusterWS/README.md

 ## Overview
 ClusterWS - is a minimal **Node JS http & real-time** framework which allows to scale WebSocket ([uWS](https://github.com/uNetworking/uWebSockets) - one of the fastest WebSocket libraries) between **Workers** in [Node JS Cluster](https://nodejs.org/api/cluster.html) and utilize all available CPU.

+*We have added machine scale as well, look at the bottom of README for more information*

 *A single instance of Node JS runs in a single thread.
 To take advantage of multi-core systems the user will sometimes want to launch a cluster of Node JS processes (**Workers**) to handle the load.
 To learn more about Node JS Cluster read official Node JS docs [here](https://nodejs.org/api/cluster.html).*

 #### From author: